Plain English

 ROE (Return on Equity)

-ROE (Return on Equity) measures how efficiently a company uses your money to generate profits.
-Specifically, it's the an…
+ROE (Return on Equity) measures how efficiently a company uses shareholders' money to generate profits.
+It's calculated …

 ROIC (Return on Invested Capital)

-ROIC measures how efficiently a company uses the money invested in it to generate profits.
-Think of it as a report card …
+ROIC measures how efficiently a company turns the money invested in it into profits.
+Think of it as a report card for ma…

 Secondary Offering